 Refinishing Floors Before Painting Walls

-In addition, the lack of baseboards and other floor trim means you can paint all the way down without any masking.
+Also, the lack of baseboards and other floor trim means you can paint all the way down without any masking.
 In new-construction homes where no flooring has been laid yet, this is the way it works: walls are put up first, then the floor covering comes later.

 Paint drips are a major concern.
 If you drip on a fully finished, sealed floor, as long as you get to the drip within a few seconds, it's almost like the drip never happened.
 If the latex paint dries, pry off the drop with a fingernail.
-Even so, pigment can stain the finished floor's surface.
+Even so, the pigment can stain the finished floor's surface.

 Painting Walls Before Refinishing Floors

-If you paint walls first, some homeowners may think that it is possible to paint with relative abandon, then sand out your paint drips.
+If you paint the walls first, some homeowners may think that it is possible to paint with relative abandon, then sand out your paint drips.
 Paint that has dripped and hardened on a sealed surface will come off floor sanding.
 But it only makes your job more difficult, plus it gums up the sandpaper.
 If the floor happens to be raw wood, paint can seep into the wood and stain it almost beyond repair.
 You would have to sand deeply into that raw wood to remove the paint pigment.
 So, even if you choose to paint the walls first, it's best to protect your flooring from paint drips.

+The final decision, of course, depends on your situation, as well as your likes and dislikes.
 Floor finishing is semi-permanent.
 Stained flooring retains its color for a long time, and it's difficult to sand it all out.
 The floor will have a certain look, whether glossy or semi-glossy, or a certain hue, and the look of the walls should follow from there.